About

 Roles of Bone Morphogenetic Protein Receptor 1A in Germinal Centers and Long-Lived Humoral Immunity

 Tomayko MM, Karaaslan S, Lainez B, Conter LJ, Song E, Venkatesan S, Mishina Y, Shlomchik MJ.
 Roles of Bone Morphogenetic Protein Receptor 1A in Germinal Centers and Long-Lived Humoral Immunity.
 ImmunoHorizons 2021, 5: 284-297.
-PMID: 33975878, DOI: 10.4049/immunohorizons.2100019.Peer-Reviewed Original ResearchCitationsAltmetricMeSH Keywords and ConceptsConceptsBone marrow-resident plasma cellsBone morphogenetic protein receptor 1AMemory B cellsMultiple stem cell populationsGene deletionStrong selective pressureGC B cellsStem cell populationGerminal centersB cellsReceptor 1aSelective pressureExpression studiesResultant establishmentNovel roleClass-switched memory B cellsEGFP reporter mice
+PMID: 33975878, PMCID: PMC12221147, DOI: 10.4049/immunohorizons.2100019.Peer-Reviewed Original ResearchCitationsAltmetricMeSH Keywords and ConceptsConceptsBone marrow-resident plasma cellsBone morphogenetic protein receptor 1AMemory B cellsMultiple stem cell populationsGene deletionStrong selective pressureGC B cellsStem cell populationGerminal centersB cellsReceptor 1aSelective pressureExpression studiesResultant establishmentNovel roleClass-switched memory B cellsEGFP reporter mice

 2018